This is the multi-page printable view of this section. Click here to print.

 How to use

-Enable Open WebUI in the
+Enable Open WebUI

 kubectl get svc -n llmaz-system

-to list out the services, the output looks like:envoy-default-default-envoy-ai-gateway-dbec795a LoadBalancer 10.96.145.150 <pending> 80:30548/TCP 132m envoy-gateway ClusterIP 10.96.52.76 <none> 18000/TCP,18001/TCP,18002/TCP,19001/TCP 172m
+to list out the services, the output looks like below, the LoadBalancer service name will be used later.envoy-default-default-envoy-ai-gateway-dbec795a LoadBalancer 10.96.145.150 <pending> 80:30548/TCP 132m envoy-gateway ClusterIP 10.96.52.76 <none> 18000/TCP,18001/TCP,18002/TCP,19001/TCP 172m

 in thevalues.global.yaml

-3 - Prometheus Operator
+4 - Prometheus Operator

 Install the prometheus operator

-Please follow the documentation to install
+Please follow the documentation to install prometheus operator or simply run the following command:

 # Installing the prometheus operator